Klest94/Bellatrex/README.md

 conda install matplotlib==3.6.2
 ```

-This will also install dependencies such as `numpy` and `pandas`.
-The `scikit-survival` package allows to run time-to-event predictions with `RandomSurvivalForest` and is not a requirement for binary or regression tasks.
-In case of errors it can also be installed by calling `conda install -c sebp scikit-survival`.
+The `scikit-survival` package allows to run time-to-event predictions with`RandomSurvivalForest`.
+In case of errors it can also be installed by executing the command `conda install -c sebp scikit-survival`.

-Older versions of the aformentioned packages might work, but `DeprecationWarning` messages will be raised.
-Newer versions are likley to work but have not been tested; compatibility with Linux or OS architectures has not been tested.
+Install the Orange library with `conda install orange3==3.30` to replicate the statistical tests reported in the manuscript.

 ## Enable Graphical User Interface